Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

   Minia says something in anger in reference to Eclipse being built on cooperation

-  Max: No she's right.
+  Max: No he's right.
 If I can't figure out a way to bet you on my own I shouldn't be out there.
-You said so your self
+You said so your self.

+  They continue their training session.
+But Mina lets up slightly

+  Max: come on Minia you heard what he said don't go easy on me

-- Max finally beats Aarock/Minia and is allowed to fight.
+- Max finally beats Aarock/Airiona and is allowed to fight.

 - Max starts his first match